-1) Continue to hold monthly Diversity and Equity committee meetings of the Board of Directors.
+- 1) Continue to hold monthly Diversity and Equity committee meetings of the Board of Directors.
 These meetings regularly include 15-20 individuals representing the RCEB Board, staff, community partners, and service providers.
-This group serves as a way to get input on potential activities and to plan for outreach to our community.

-2) Continue to employ staff who are bilingual to serve our consumers and families who are monolingual.
+This group serves as a way to get input on potential activities and to plan for outreach to our community. - 2) Continue to employ staff who are bilingual to serve our consumers and families who are monolingual.
 Continue to use one contract delegate case management agency to provide case management to consumers and families who are monolingual Spanish speaking.
-RCEB is not always able to identify trainers who speak multiple languages and will plan to request funding for translation headsets so that more languages can benefit from simultaneous translation.

-3) Support conferences and other events in our community which provide education and information about regional center services to our diverse community in multiple languages.
+RCEB is not always able to identify trainers who speak multiple languages and will plan to request funding for translation headsets so that more languages can benefit from simultaneous translation. - 3) Support conferences and other events in our community which provide education and information about regional center services to our diverse community in multiple languages.
 RCEB has historically supported Congreso Familiar in our Spanish speaking community.
-We have identified additional events for support including events in the Arabic and Farsi speaking communities, the Asian community, and others.

-4) The purchase of service expenditures in Early Start vary by ethnicity and primary language.
+We have identified additional events for support including events in the Arabic and Farsi speaking communities, the Asian community, and others. - 4) The purchase of service expenditures in Early Start vary by ethnicity and primary language.
 Within those identifying as Asian and white, overall expenses are highest.
 There are certain language groups who have lower expenditures including those who are Spanish speaking, Cantonese speaking, and Mandarin speaking.
-We would like to be able to provide startup funding for a provider who can serve these monolingual families to provide Early Start services in their natural environments in the family's language.
+We would like to be able to provide startup funding for a provider who can serve these monolingual families to provide Early Start services in their natural environments in the family's language. - 5) Continue to increase the availability of materials in multiple languages and multiple modalities to explain potential services and the individual program plan/individual family service plan.

-5) Recommend that sharing data for public comment on purchase of service expenditures not be limited to the first quarter of the year.
-RCEB's experience in holding meetings that were timed with other events allowed for increased attendance and the opportunity for a broader number of individuals to attend.
-However the requirement to complete this prior to March 31 of each year doesn't allow for information to be shared at many naturally occurring events.

-6) Continue to increase the availability of materials in multiple languages and multiple modalities to explain potential services and the individual program plan/individual family service plan.
 We have been funded to translate Early Start materials into additional language.
-We intend to seek additional funding for more efforts for all ages.

-7) Continue to update the RCEB website to make it easier to obtain information both on RCEB and community resources.
+We intend to seek additional funding for more efforts for all ages. - 6) Continue to update the RCEB website to make it easier to obtain information both on RCEB and community resources.
 Our website is now easily accessible on smart phones.
-During a number of our diversity and equity meetings, there has been discussion of the importance of increasing the use of text messaging and other hand held device communication methods.

-8) Continue to actively work with community agencies to ensure that information and education on self-determination is provided to a broad range of communities.
+During a number of our diversity and equity meetings, there has been discussion of the importance of increasing the use of text messaging and other hand held device communication methods. - 7) Continue to actively work with community agencies to ensure that information and education on self-determination is provided to a broad range of communities.
 Self-determination may be a mechanism for individuals to access alternative services that are culturally and linguistically congruent.

-9) Development of Residential and or ILS type services in new communities.

-10) Continue efforts to address disparities that result from geographical isolation, especially in East and Far East Contra Costa County
+- 8) Development of Residential and or ILS type services that are culturally and linguistically congruent in new communities. - 9) Continue efforts to address disparities that result from geographical isolation, especially in East and Far East Contra Costa County